Taichung Mayor's House

 The Taichung Mayor's House (台中市長公館 (台中市长公馆, Táizhōng Shìzhǎng Gōngguǎn)) is a former residence of Taichung Mayor in North District, Taichung, Taiwan.

 History

 The building was originally built in 1929 for Japanese optometrist Miyahara Takeo under the name Miyahara Residence.
 After the handover of Taiwan from Japan to the Republic of China, the building became the property of Taichung City Government and housed the official residence of Taichung Mayor.
 In 2002, the residence was declared a historical building.
 In 2004, the Cultural Affairs Bureau of the city government converted into a public arts and cultural center for exhibitions and performances.

 Architecture

 The building is a Japanese-style mansion consists of two floors.

 Transportation

-The building is accessible within walking distance north of Taichung Station of Taiwan Railways.
+The building is accessible within walking distance north of Taichung Station of Taiwan Railway.